John wiggins guitar

 Andy wrighton bass

-Signed to 3MS music the bands' 8th studio album is now available on Vinyl, CD and digital download.
-In true Blade style, it's hard-hitting metal with strong melodic overtones and although it's been a long time coming the boys are sure that the fans won't be disappointed.
+Now Signed to the Dissonance label the band's 10th studio album "FURY" is now available to pre-order on Vinyl, CD and digital download.
+In true Blade style, it's hard-hitting metal with strong melodic overtones and although we've all had the joys of bloody lockdowns we dun it!

 Formed in Wiltshire during the first glorious throes of the New Wave Of British Heavy Metal at the turn of the 1980s, Tokyo Blade were initially known as Killer.
 After a five-track demo tape had generated a fair degree of cult status under that guise, Killer became aware of some rival Continental acts using the name.
 Having recruited singer Alan Marsh from a band called Genghis Khan, guitarists Andy Boulton and Ray Dismore, bassist Andy Robbins and drummer Steve Pierce decided to adopt the name as their own.
 This resulted in ‘Double Dealin’’, an independent four-track, twin-disc single.